-The 1990 Report of the Commission on Health Research for Development and the 1996 Report of the WHO Ad Hoc Committee on Health Research concluded that the central problem in health research is the concentration of health research the 10% of the world's population [1].
+The 1990 Report of the Commission on Health Research for Development and the 1996 Report of the WHO Ad Hoc Committee on Health Research concluded that the central problem in health research is the concentration of health research resources on the diseases that affect the 10% of the world's population [1].
 Of the US\$ 50-70 billion spent worldwide each year on health research, less than 10% is devoted to the health problems of 90% of the world's population: an observation that gave rise to the term, the 10/90 gap.

-These reports suggest that 1) resources for health R&D are highly concentrated in the highincome countries, 2) the resulting innovation, if left to commercial incentives alone, fail to benefit all and exacerbate health inequity, and 3) greater public oversight is needed to ensure innovation in health R&D benefits all.
+These reports suggest that 1) resources for health R&D are highly concentrated in the high-income countries, 2) the resulting innovation, if left to commercial incentives alone, fail to benefit all and exacerbate health inequity, and 3) greater public oversight is needed to ensure innovation in health R&D benefits all.